-This privileged command displays the contents of the non-volatile memory, only if it is present and valid.
+The privileged show configuration command displays the contents of the non-volatile memory, if present and valid.
 The non-volatile memory stores the configuration information in text form as configuration commands.

-The following example shows screen output from the show configuration command:
+The following is a sample output from the show configuration command: